-Safety Requirement: If you plan to use the shop at 370 Jay, some time in weeks 1 – 3 attend a tool safety session in the shop!
+Safety Requirement: If you plan to use the shop at 370 Jay, attend a tool safety session in the shop!
 Even if you are an experienced fabricator, everyone is required to take a safety session if planning to use or be in the shop.

 - 10 minutes break

-The assignments in this class consist of weekly lab assignments throughout the semester; readings, discussion, and class participation; and three project assignments in which you’ll build interactive devices.
+The assignments in this class consist of weekly lab assignments throughout the semester; readings, discussion, and class participation; and two project assignments in which you’ll build interactive devices.

 There are lab assignments for most weeks of the semester.
 These are practical exercises that will help you to learn the technical material of the class.
 Each week you should review the topic notes or videos explaining that week’s materials, then do the labs, and write about your progress, your failures, and your questions.
 Class time most weeks will start with your questions and progress from the labs.

-You’ll complete three projects in this class.
+You’ll complete three project assignments in this class.
 The briefs for these are on the assignments page.
 The material in the labs will provide the techniques you need, and the class discussion will help you to come up with the ideas for each of these.
+Some of these will be group assignments.
 You’ll show your project assignments in class in weeks 5, 10, and 14.
 You will be expected to document your projects on your blog as well.

 Topic notes to be covered each week are linked on that week’s class page.
-Read each week’s material before class and prepare questions.
-There are videos that demonstrate the labs as well.
+There are videos that demonstrate the material as well.
 The videos cover the same material as the written notes, so you can learn from whichever form you find most useful.
+Read each week’s material before class, do the labs, and prepare questions.